 - i.
 Executive base compensation levels should be established by comparison of job responsibility to similar positions in comparable companies and be adequate to retain highly-qualified personnel; and - ii.
 Variable compensation should be established to provide incentive to improve performance and shareholder value. - Annual Base Salary.
 The Compensation Committee establishes a base salary structure for each executive officer position.
 This structure defines the salary levels and the relationship of base salary to total cash compensation.
 The Compensation Committee reviews the salary structure periodically.
 Effective March 1, 2009 Mr. Hume voluntarily reduced his base salary by \$50,000 per year.
 Consideration of Data I/O's executive management normal 2009 and 2010 annual base salary adjustments was deferred indefinitely for executive officers as part of Data I/O's short-term cost control efforts and was readdressed effective July 1, 2010.
-On July 1, 2010, Mr. Hume's voluntary reduction was rescinded and base salary adjustments were made for all executive officers and employees. - MICP.
+On July 1, 2010, Mr. Hume's voluntary reduction was rescinded and base salary adjustments were made for all executive officers and employees.
+On July 1, 2011 base salary adjustments were made for all executive officers and employees. - MICP.
 The MICP offers each executive officer a performance-based opportunity to earn the variable component of annual cash compensation in an amount tied to a percentage of the executive officer's base salary.
 The Compensation Committee's philosophy in setting executive MICP percentages and the formulas for MICP payout is to pay above average total compensation for better than average historical or expected financial performance and below average compensation for lower than or average historical or expected financial performance.
 The percentages of base salary targeted for MICP payout ("the MICP Target") for specific executive officers for a given year are generally the same as the previous year, but can be changed by the Compensation Committee on an annual basis.
+The 2010 and 2011 MICP Target percentages for our executive officers were as follows: Mr. Hume 50% of base salary; Mr. Hatlen 40% of base salary; and Mr. Bluechel 30% of base salary.